 Painter Susan Bleakley has been listening all her life.
 As a child she learnt to listen to the voices from the ether – the upper air.
-She knew she was a sensitive; a girl who heard the stones and trees speak and a woman who became a spiritual healer.
+She knew she was a sensitive; a girl who heard the stones and trees speak.

 Later, Susan’s immersion in Shamanism and native respect for ‘mother earth’ became inseparable from her art – her large colourfield paintings exude quietude; she says they are about stripping back veils to reveal the internal voice.
 Shamanic healing optimises the Flow of energy fields around the body and Susan’s perfectly balanced paintings resound with smooth flowing energies.

 Bleakley’s listening voice is well honed.
-Since her student days at the Royal College of Art Susan has had a long and fertile career, first as a sculptor then a film maker and painter.
+Since her student days at the Royal College of Art Susan has had a long and fertile career as a sculptor and painter.